rbagin/rbagin/README.md

-- 👋 Hi, I’m @rbagin
+- 👋 Hi, I’m Ravi Bagin(@rbagin)
-- 👀 I’m a 19 year old student, that is trying to learn how to program on his own.
+- 👀 I’m a 19 year old student, that is trying to learn how to program on University of Amsterdam.
 I moved from Slovakia to the Netherlands in the summer 2019, I started going to the Geert Grote College Amsterdam, I struggled for the first half year, because I didn´t know how to speak Dutch, but I managed to learn it and now I’m fluent in Dutch, English and Slovak.
 I’m a fast learner and if I have a passion for something I’ll put a lot of effort into it.
-- 🌱 I’m currently learning Javascript and I’m going to start learning basics of Python afterwards.
+- 🌱 I’m currently working on a website with my fellow students.
 - I want to become a software developer, I enjoy coding, it is very relaxing and enjoyable for me
 - I love playing volleyball, going to the gym, exploring nature and learning new stuff
 - You can reach me via email- ravi.bagin@gmail.com or discord-Rav155#2882